bthomas279/Data-Dashboard/README.md

 ---
 ## 🚀 How to Use
 Simpily run the visualization scripts first and then run app_main to activate the app.
 Use this link (http://127.0.0.1:8050/) to view the app.
 Edits and additions can be made to the the visualization scripts.
-Simpily making these changes in the chosen visualization script(s) will update the app as long as the app_main is running.
+Simpily making these changes in the chosen visualization script(s) and run them.
+This will update the app as long as the app_main is running.

 ---
 ## 🔮 Future Plans